The Aerobic Step (The Forgotten Exercise Tool Every Woman Should Own)

 ICE Boot Camp Circuit

-Ice Boot Camp Circuit uses 60-minute intervals to create an intense total body cardio + sculpting workout.
+Ice Boot Camp Circuit uses 60-second intervals to create an intense total body cardio + sculpting workout.

 *If you’re not sure whether you’re a beginner or intermediate exerciser then try this workout with only 1 riser and use very light (or no) weights the first few times you do it.